"Hidden Histories" of African American Women in Philadelphia, Building a More Perfect Union from the 1700s to the Present

 "Race and Education"

-The November panel, “Race & Education,” featured Philadelphia educators who highlighted the work of Black women from the past and present who have made a difference in the lives of children, especially for Black and Brown youth: Rochelle Nichols-Solomon, social justice activist and eduator; Dr. Asali Solomon, author and professor; Dr. Deidre R. Farmbry, career Philadelphia educator and administrator; Njemele Anderson, teacher at Strawberry Mansion High School in Philadelphia; and Jihan Thomas, arts educator and activist.
+The November panel featured Philadelphia educators who discussed the work of Black women from the past and present who have made a difference in the lives of children, especially for Black and Brown youth: Rochelle Nichols-Solomon, social justice activist and eduator; Dr. Asali Solomon, author and professor; Dr. Deidre R. Farmbry, career Philadelphia educator and administrator; Njemele Anderson, teacher at Strawberry Mansion High School in Philadelphia; and Jihan Thomas, arts educator and activist.

 "Building a More Perfect Union"

 The March roundtable event celebrated the work of teachers and students as participants considered what it means to continue “Building a More Perfect Union.”
 A number of the teachers are Philadelphia Writing Project teacher consultants and many participated in PhilWP’s 2022 Advanced Summer Institute.
 Roundtables featured the following speakers and topics: